josemartos/reactwebsite/README.md

 # Minimalistic React website

-> React, Webpack, Sass, PostCSS, ESlint
+> React, Next.js, ESlint, Sass, PostCSS

-## Motivation
+## Description

 Personal website used as an object of experimentation.
 See [live](http://www.martosjose.com)

+## Motivation

+While Webpack and friends can be great allies, Next.js not only makes React in the server straightforward, but also "config-free".
+It gives better performance since the page is rendered server-side, what improves the SEO too.
+It also comes with a powerful tool to export your (simple) website to be static, not dependant on the server.

+The goal was to turn the [vuewebsite](https://github.com/josemartos/vuewebsite) project into React using Next.js

 ## Setup